Secondary School Admissions September 2021

 - have previously been looked after by the Local Authority

 - were eligible for free school meals in the last 6 years

 Schools in other authorities may also have a supplementary form, for example Piggott School in Wokingham.
-If you are considering applying for these schools please go to the website of the school’s local authority for relevant information.
+If you are considering applying for one of these schools, please go to the website of the school’s local authority for relevant information.

 Reading has two selective state grammar schools which use entrance tests as a basis for selecting pupils:

 - Kendrick School (girls)

 Registration for the tests was required before September 2020.
 Due to COVID-19 results will not be known before the application round closes.
 You will therefore need to make your application choices very carefully to decide whether to include a grammar school as a preference on your application form.
 You should list the schools on your application in your preferred order.
 You will only be able to list 4 preferences.